gotyao/SimpleNPRShaderForFinalDesign/README.md

 # SimpleNPRShaderForFinalDesign
-A simple NPR shader using for final
+A simple Unity NPR shader using for final